ettvo/ettvo/README.md

 Hello, I'm Evelyn Vo, a software developer pursuing my Bachelors in Computer Science with a focus in machine learning.

-I'm interested in AI, machine learning, database systems, and OS development.
+I'm interested in AI, machine learning, database systems, cybersecurity, and OS development.

 Languages I've worked with:
 - Python